Repayment rules

 Switching repayment rules

 Sometimes you may switch repayment rules.
-You will then receive a letter from us, a few months before you are due to start making repayments.
+You will receive information about this in February or March of the calendar year following your last student grant payment.
+A few months before your repayment phase starts, you will receive a letter about requesting the switch.
 If you have received this letter and you do want to switch, you can arrange this in Mijn DUO.
 Do this before the start of your repayment period.
-After that, switching is usually no longer possible (read the conditions).
+After that, switching is no longer possible.

-If you are unable to log in to Mijn DUO, use the Aanvraag overstap terugbetalingsregels form instead.
+If you have no access to Mijn DUO, use the Aanvraag overstap terugbetalingsregels form instead.

 Compare repayment rules